 Educating My Son On the Flora & Fauna Of The Amazon

-We saw huge varieties of exotic and truly stunning flora & fauna during our trip to the Amazon in Peru’s most Northern Territory: Iquitos, where we took a speed boat ride 45 mins to our Eco Lodge, we visited the Pacaya Samiria National Reserve several times.
-I can understand most single parents and just parents in general would never do something like this, but I am not the majority of people, I am a minority, a minority who have a dream and who make it happen, fear doesn’t shake me, I take risks and walk in faith.
+During our time in the Amazon Jungle and River we saw huge varieties of exotic and truly stunning flora & fauna during our trip to the Amazon in Peru’s most Northern Territory: Iquitos, where we took a speed boat ride 45 mins to our Eco Lodge, we visited the Pacaya Samiria National Reserve several times.
+I can understand most single parents and just parents in general would never do something like this, but I am not the majority of people, I am a minority, a minority who have a dream and who make it happen, fear doesn’t shake me, I take risks and walk in faith to explore.

 Victoria amazonica is the largest waterlily in the world.
 It can reach a 2 meter diameter and support weights of up to 40 kilograms.
 It occurs in slowly flowing waters.
 We saw these on several occasions, it has a very rubbery texture and thickness.